Learn how to cook a showstopper Standing Rib Roast with just salt and pepper, a few minutes of prep time, and these pro tips for roasting.

 Step-by-Step Instructions

-Preheat and Prepare.
+- Preheat and Prepare.
 Preheat oven to 325°F/163°.
 Remove the roast from the refrigerator and let it come to room temperature.
-Line a rimmed baking sheet and place a roasting rack on it or use a roasting pan with a rack.
+Line a rimmed baking sheet and place a roasting rack on it, or use a roasting pan with a rack.

-Dry.
+- Dry.
 Remove the roast from its packaging and dry it thoroughly with paper towels or a clean kitchen towel.
 Drying the meat is essential to getting a good oven sear.

-Season.
+- Season.
 Cover a clean working surface with enough parchment paper to wrap around the roast and sprinkle it with garlic salt and freshly ground black pepper.

 Roll the roast in the salt and pepper so that all sides including the ends are covered.

+- Place on Rack.
 Place the roast ribs side down, fat side up, on the prepared roasting rack, and insert a meat thermometer into the center of the roast.
 For the most accurate reading do not let the thermometer touch the bone.
 You can also use an instant-read thermometer to check the roast as it cooks.

-Roast.
+- Roast.
 Place the roast in the oven and cook uncovered until the internal temperature of the meat reaches your desired doneness.
 You will need to pull the roast from the oven at 15° under the target internal temperature because the roast will continue to cook after it has been pulled from the oven and allowed to rest.

 If the roast is cooking too quickly cover it with a tent of aluminum foil and reduce the oven temperature to 300°F/149°C.